Jsmalriat/python_projects/README.md

 # Project 4: Coding Theory
 A project showing how Coding Theory works by detecting and correcting possible errors in codewords inputted by a user using Hamming codes.
 User must understand binary and perfect codes in order to understand how the program is working and what it is doing.

-# Misc:
-Assorted unfinished projects such as converting audio into binary data, some audio tool practice, and gui practice.